Dangers of using Socket Covers

 Inspection and Testing

 The electrical installation, including socket outlets, should be regularly checked to ensure they are safe.
 This is known as 'periodic inspection and testing' and is a requirement for all businesses and rental properties in the UK.
 Electrical equipment connected to the socket should also be inspected and tested in a process that is usually referred to as PAT testing.
-PAT testing doesn't necessarily need to be carried out by an electrician and can be carried out by a suitably trained person in-house.
-We offer a range of PAT courses to provide this training and help businesses and individuals ensure electrical safety in their workplace or home.
+For guidance on implementing safe inspection procedures within your organisation, see our article on managing PAT testing.